SMAC-Group/course_intro_statistics/slides/chapter1_02.md

 ---

-You retrieve an attribute as follows:
+You can retrieve an attribute as follows:

 ```r
 attr(grand_slam_win, "date")